sx-bet/sx-bet-api-docs/source/includes/_orders.md

 To offer bets on sx.bet via the API, make sure you first enable betting by following the steps [here](#enabling-betting).

 We enforce an odds ladder to prevent diming.
 Your offer, in implied odds, must fall on one of the steps on the ladder.
-Currently, that is set to intervals of 0.1%, meaning that your offer cannot fall between the steps.
-An offer of 50.1% would be valid, but an offer of 50.05% would not.
-You can check if your odds would fall on the ladder by taking the modulus of your odds and 10 ^ 17 and checking if it's equal to 0.
+Currently, that is set to intervals of 0.25%, meaning that your offer cannot fall between the steps.
+An offer of 50.25% would be valid, but an offer of 50.05% would not.
+You can check if your odds would fall on the ladder by taking the modulus of your odds and 2.5 * 10 ^ 17 and checking if it's equal to 0.
 See the bottom of the JavaScript tab for a sample on how to do this, and how to round your odds to the nearest step.

+You can get the current interval from `GET /metadata`.
+It will spit out a number from 1 to 10, where 1 = 0.1%, and 10 = 1%

 <aside class="warning">
 Odds not on the ladder will be rejected and your order(s) will not be posted.